InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - `Assets`: A collection of basic images, shaders and sounds to get you started.

-- `Components`: A wide library of components for graphics, gameplay, physics, UI and other aspects of a game.
+- `Components`: A library of components for graphics, gameplay, physics, UI and other aspects of a game.
 Although most are marked `final` by default (to improve performance by [reducing dynamic dispatch][reducing-dynamic-dispatch]), you may remove that keyword to extend them as needed.

 - `Core/Base`: The base classes for game states, scenes, entities, components and systems.
 A typical game will create multiple instances of these objects.